-Nevada Medicare Plans
+Nevada Medicare Insurance Plans

-Medicare Supplement (Medigap) Policies
+Medicare Supplement Insurance (Medigap) Policies

-Mini-COBRA Policies (small group)
+Mini-COBRA Policies (Small Group)

-Medicare Savings Program (premium support)
+Medicare Savings Program in Nevada

-- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $903 and for couples with a monthly income under $1215, the state pays all premiums for Part B and all Co-Pays and Deductibles for Parts A & B
+- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $958 or couples with a monthly income under $1,293 who are receiving Medicare Part A, the state pays all premiums, deductibles, copayments, and coinsurance for Medicare Parts A and B.

-- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with income under $1083 or couples with income under $1457, the state pays premiums for Part B.
+- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with a monthly income between $958 and $1,149 or couples with income between $1,293 and $1,551 per month who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

-State Health Insurance Assistance Program (SHIP)
+Nevada State Health Insurance Assistance Program (SHIP)

-Low-Income Subsidy (“extra-help”) for Prescription Drugs
+Low-Income Subsidy (Extra Help) for Prescription Drugs